cactuaroid/GrpcWpfSample/README.md

 Chat server-client applications as a sample implementation of gRPC on C#
 - WPF app on .NET Framework 4.8
-- Console app on .NET Core 2.0
+- Console app on .NET 5.0
+- Their common libraries on .NET Standard 2.0

 implements:
 - *Simple RPC*: Client registers a message to server.